 The Abbey is set in the landscaped parkland of the 18th Century Rosemount House; however, visitors should note that these grounds are private.
 Visitors are welcome to wander among the ruins and the lawns, where picnics are also permitted.

 With Inch Abbey, Grey Abbey is the best example of Anglo Norman Cistercian architecture in Ulster.
 It is the daughter house of Holy Cultram (Cumbria).
-Founded in 1193 by John de Courcy’s wife, Afreca.
+Founded in 1193 by John de Courcy’s wife, Affreca.
 Poor and decayed in the late Middle Ages the abbey was dissolved in 1541, but in the early 17th century was granted to Sir Hugh Montgomery and the nave was refurbished for parish worship until the late 15th century.
 The remains in the beautiful parkland setting in the nearby grand house of Rosemount consist of the church cloister and surrounding buildings to the south.

 There is a small visitor’s centre with displays and a reconstructed ‘medieval’ physic garden.
 (Visitor Centre is currently closed - updated Friday 23 April 2021)